maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 * **<a href="http://ec2-35-163-249-3.us-west-2.compute.amazonaws.com:8010/documentation?tags=postInvoice" target="_blank">Try it out here</a>**

-## V.  Pending invoice notifications ##
+## V.  Pending Invoice Notifications ##

-Client will be able to obtain a list of all the pending invoices associated with him.
+Client will be able to obtain a list of all the pending invoices.
+This API is optional for the use case.
+Depending on the implementation it can be useful in case the third party application implements an option for the client to list all the pending invoices that the client has.

-### Api description
+### API Description

 ----